Dog-Friendly Wineries in Paso Robles

 Grey Wolf & Barton Family Wines

-Established in 1994, with farming at the core, this family-owned and operated winery create distinct handcrafted wines that are full of character.
+Established in 1994, with farming at the core, this family-owned and operated winery creates distinct handcrafted wines that are full of character.
 In the restored modern farmhouse that is the tasting room, you and your doggo will be treated to stellar Grey Wolf hospitality.
-A large wrap around deck, onsite farm-to-table Café, adjacent distillery, and pet perks all make for a genuine Paso Wine experience.
+A large wrap-around deck, onsite farm-to-table Café, adjacent distillery, and pet perks all make for a genuine Paso Wine experience.